ALRW/dayAsADev/courseSections/section6.md

 $ git remote add origin git@github.com:[username of the person who created the repo]/prototype-website.git
 ```

-You should now have your local project linked to the remote repo on github that your pair created. you can check that this is correct by running:
+You should now have your local project linked to the remote repo on github that your pair created.
+You can check that this is correct by running:

 ```
 $ git remote -v